bmlt-enabled/nacc-ios-RETIRED/README.md

 ***Version 4.0.0.2004* ** *- TBD*

 - Cleaned up the documentation for 100% Jazzy.
+- Refactoring to conform to the same basic coding style as other apps.

 ***Version 4.0.0.2003* ** *- August 24, 2019*